Queens Place Mall: History

 R. H. Macy & Co. announced plans in 1964 to develop a circular Macy's department store on Queens Boulevard in Elmhurst, Queens, New York.
 The store, described in The New York Times as the "first of its kind" in the U.S., was to be a three-story building surrounded by five parking decks.
 The building was designed by architectural firm Skidmore, Owings & Merrill and erected by Walter Kidde Constructors.
 The 330000 ft2 building opened in 1965.

 Macy's occupied the structure until 1995 and was replaced by Stern's, which moved out during 2000.
 Federated Department Stores, which owned both Macy's and Stern's, sold the building in May 2001 to Forest City Ratner, which added two floors and converted the building into the Queens Place Mall.
 On December 22, 2017, Queens Place was acquired by Madison International Realty from Forest City Realty Trust.
 The real estate private equity firm had previously acquired a 49% stake in the Forest City portfolio in 2011 and purchased the remaining 51% in 2017.
 French bank Natixis refinanced the property with a $100 million loan in April 2018.

 On January 9, 2025, it was announced that Macy's Backstage (which had opened in 2015) would be closing as part of a plan to close 66 stores nationwide.
-An exact closing date has yet to be announced.
+This ended up not happening with the store making itself permanent instead.
+There also never were moves towards closing despite the plan, instead new items kept coming in and no closing sale ever happened.

+In June 2026, Target announced the relocating of its location at the mall to Rego Center, a nearby mall where Best Buy (originally in this mall) also moved to.
+This will take place in 2028.